scala/docs.scala-lang/tutorials/tour/classes.md

 disqus: true

 tutorial: scala-tour
-num: 4
+num: 3
-tutorial-next: case-classes
+tutorial-next: traits
-tutorial-previous: compound-types
+tutorial-previous: unified-types
 ---

 Classes in Scala are static templates that can be instantiated into many objects at runtime.